mellen-code/mellen-code/README.md

   </a>
 </p>

-Software engineer based in New York City, nurturing my passion for solving challenges by programming things for the web.
-Previously I enjoyed gaining experience in corporate project & event management, as well as performing on several NYC and regional stages.
+Software engineer based in New York City, previously a corporate project manager and dancer/singer.

-I've developed a set of skills that is uniquely suited to the web development and data analysis spaces - improving systems and processes, making content decisions, and working with a diverse group of people to achieve a goal.
+Nurturing my passion for solving challenges by programming things for the web.

 See [my website](https://mariesmith.netlify.app/) for more information!